Alex-Dowling/Alex-Dowling/README.md

 - 🔭 I’m currently working on Groundwater
 - 🌱 I’m currently learning Gegagedigedagedago
-- 👯 I’m looking to collaborate on Auto Desk Inventor
+- 👯 I’m looking to collaborate on Autodesk Inventor
-- 🤔 I’m looking for help with TwiddleFinger
+- 🤔 I’m looking for help with Twiddlefinger
 - 💬 Ask me about Max Design Pro lore
 - 📫 How to reach me: idk figure it out
 - 😄 Pronouns: Phobos/Deimos